jan-bogaerts/mark/src/markdownCode.md

   - initializes the 'is-dirty' flag to false
   - initialize eventTarget `this.eventTarget = new EventTarget()`
   - registers the event handler 'handleKeyChanged' with the project service to monitor when the key of a fragment changes
-    - register using pseudo: `projectService.eventTarget.addEventListener('fragment-deleted', handleKeyChanged)`
+    - register using pseudo: `projectService.eventTarget.addEventListener('key-changed', handleKeyChanged)`
   - registers the event handler 'handleFragmentDeleted' with the project service to monitor when a fragment is deleted
-    - register using pseudo: `projectService.eventTarget.addEventListener('key-changed', handleFragmentDeleted)`
+    - register using pseudo: `projectService.eventTarget.addEventListener('fragment-deleted', handleFragmentDeleted)`
   - registers an event handler with the project service to monitor when text fragments have changed
     - register using pseudo: `projectService.eventTarget.addEventListener('fragment-out-of-date', handleTextFragmentChanged)`
   - and registers the same event handler for the `result-changed` event with each object that the parent transformer uses as input (provided in the constructor as a list of transformer services, each service has a field 'cache')
   - whenever the event handler is triggered (event.detail = fragment-key), the cache service checks in the secondary dictionary if there are any entries for that key.
 This allows the system to react to changes in single text-fragments, even though there were multiple input text-fragments (and so the keys in the primary dictionary are a concatenation of multiple titles).
-    - for each entry in the list:
+    - for each key in the list:
-      - search in the primary dictionary
+      - search in the primary dictionary, if this contains an item for the key, store a reference to the item
-      - if not yet marked as out-of-date:
+      - if not yet marked as out-of-date and `this.transformer.hasPromptChanged(key, item.prompt)`:
         - mark as out-of-date
         - set the 'is-dirty' flag
         - if there are any other cache services that monitor this cache-service (instead of the project service directly), then let them know that the specified text-fragment (from the result) has gone out-of-date.